-This seemingly happy relationship could have been the end of our story but recently there have appeared challenges to this set-up.
+This could have been the happy end of our story but recently there have appeared challenges to this set-up.
 All over the globe, the financial markets are becoming more integrated and financial institutions as well as financial infrastructure companies are consolidating domestically as well as cross-border.
-The challenge touches all the aspects The crisis in the early 1990s clarified the strong link between the health of individual banks and financial stability.
+The challenge touches all the aspects of regulatory involvement - crisis prevention, crisis management and crisis resolution.